The first of a two-part series about recording MODX audio to Cubase.

-If the Monitor Speaker icon is activated, audio that is returned from Cubase will arrive back in the MODX (as audio interface) and pass through the MODX "Monitor Volume" parameter setting.
+If the Monitor Speaker icon is activated, audio that is returned from Cubase will arrive back in the MODX and pass through the MODX "Monitor Volume" parameter setting.

 The Cubase Mixer will show you the maximum "peak" level reached – avoid clips.

-Level adjustment is not made with the main VOLUME Knob on the MODX - in fact, you can turn the main VOLUME Knob all the way down and audio signal is still arriving in Cubase.
-The front panel VOLUME Knob only sends audio signal to the connected speakers - not to the DAW.
+Level adjustment is not made with the main VOLUME Slider on the MODX - in fact, you can pull the main VOLUME Slider all the way down and audio signal is still arriving in Cubase.

 - You play a “PART” (yellow line) which is assigned to the “MAIN L&R” Output, which means it travels through the “SYSTEM” and “MASTER EFFECTS” before being routed to the “MAIN L&R (USB Out)”... the USB cable (yellow) is going TO the computer DAW (Cubase).